mellon85/external-ip/README.md

   Returns all sources combined

-Additionally a single igd source can be instantiated if the feature is enabled ("discover_igd"), to retrive the IP from an home router.
+Additionally a single igd source can be instantiated if the feature is enabled ("discover_igd"), to retrieve the IP from an home router.
 If the feature is enabled get_sources will return it as a source too.

 # Runtime

-It requires to run with Tokio runtime due to the depenency on hyper if you use the HTTP resolver.
+It requires to run with Tokio runtime due to the dependency on hyper if you use the HTTP resolver.
 The DNS resolver can work with other executors at the moment. (tested with futures)

 # Extend